chsclarke/NodeJs-Endpoint-Example/README.md

 After starting the program and hitting the endpoint, expect an output similar to this:
 ```
->> Initializing Webserver on port: 8080
+>> Initializing server on port: 8080
 >> Retrieiving data @ ID: 1
 ```